samuelcardenasg23/book-review/README.md

 ## Book Review Project

-The Book Review project!
-This web application allows users to browse books, read reviews, and add their own reviews to books they've read.
+The Book Review project is a Laravel-based web application allows users to browse books, read reviews, and add their own reviews to books they've read.

 ## Features